-2.2.1 Reporting process for submitting complaints

-Describe the Lead Agency's hotline or similar reporting process through which parents can submit complaints about child care providers, including a link if it is a Web-based process:
+2.2.1 Describe the Lead Agency's hotline or similar reporting process through which parents can submit complaints about child care providers, including a link if it is a Webbased process:

 New Jersey residents are mandated reporters, meaning that by law anyone with a reasonable suspicion that a child has been abused or neglected is required to report it to authorities immediately.
 A concerned caller does not need proof to report an allegation of child abuse and can make the report anonymously.
 All reports of child abuse and neglect, including those occurring in institutional settings such as child care centers, schools, foster homes and residential treatment centers, must be reported to the State Central Registry (SCR).
-The Hotline is open 24-hours a day, 7- days a week.
-New Jersey Child Abuse Hotline 1-877-NJ ABUSE 1-877-652-2873 TTY 1-800-835- 5510.
+The Hotline is open 24hours a day, 7 days a week.
+New Jersey Child Abuse Hotline 1877NJ ABUSE 18776522873 TTY 1800835 5510.
 This number is listed on the childcarenj.gov website.
 Parents are encouraged to discuss with the center any questions or concerns they might have.
-Parents may also file or make a complaint with the OOL (877-667-9845) who will investigate.
+Parents may also file or make a complaint with the OOL (877667 9845) who will investigate.
 Complaints may be made anonymously.
 If there is a licensing complaint investigation, parents are entitled to review the OOL Complaint Investigation Summary Report, as well as any letters of enforcement or other actions taken against a center during its current licensing period.
-In addition, the DHS/DFD hotline number 1-800-332- 9227 allows anyone to report a complaint.
+In addition, the DHS/DFD hotline number 1800332 9227 allows anyone to report a complaint.
 The number connects with them with their local CCR&R or directly to the DHS/DFD Office of Child Care, where complaints can be reported (this is also listed on the www.childcarenj.gov website).
-With the development of the NJ Child Care Information System (NJCCIS) website, parents will also have the option of submitting complaints online through a web- based process.
+With the development of the NJ Child Care Information System (NJCCIS) website, parents will also have the option of submitting complaints online through a web based process.
 This system will be operational later this year.

-For complaints regarding all providers, including CCDF providers and non-CCDF providers, describe the Lead Agency's process and timeline for screening, substantiating, and responding to complaints.
+2.2.2 For complaints regarding all providers, including CCDF providers and non-CCDF providers, describe the Lead Agency's process and timeline for screening, substantiating, and responding to complaints.
 Describe whether the process includes monitoring, and highlight any differences in processes for CCDF and non-CCDF providers and licensed and license-exempt providers:

-The below process and timeline for screening applies to both CCDF and non-CCDF providers, as this is a statewide process and inclusive of all provider types.
-New Jersey statutes concerning child abuse can be found under N.J.S.A.
-9:6-1 et seq.
-Regulations concerning the complaint and investigation process can be found in Chapter 10 of Title 3A of the New Jersey Administrative Code.
+The below process and timeline for screening applies to both CCDF and nonCCDF providers as this is a statewide process.
+Statutes concerning child abuse can be found under Title 9.
+ChildrenJuvenile and Domestic Relations Courts (9:61).
 State law requires that a person immediately report reasonable cause to believe that a child has been abused or neglected to the authorities.
 If a person believes a child is in immediate danger, they must call local police by dialing 911.
-However, to report a complaint, suspicion of abuse or neglect, they must call the NJ Child Abuse Hotline at 1-877-NJABUSE or 1-877-652-2873.
+However, to report a complaint, suspicion of abuse or neglect, they must call the NJ Child Abuse Hotline at 1 877NJ Abuse or 18776522873.